 Pranks Bristol Electricians Have Pulled on their Apprentices

-Since the first time that Einstein shouted “Eureka”, electricians and tradesmen have been pulling pranks on their apprentices.
+Since the first time that Archimedes shouted “Eureka”, electricians and tradesmen have been pulling pranks on their apprentices.
 However creative or cruel they are a right of passage and no apprentice is one of the gang until they have fallen for one and ended up with a nickname that will stick for life.

 We were sitting in the offices at P.J.
 Bryer discussing the pranks we have pulled and it seems that Bristol Electricians are not afraid of pushing their own apprentices to blow a fuse!

 So with my own Eureka moment I have put together a list of the best and suitable for work pranks.

 One of the most well known tricks is to send your electrical apprentice to the nearest Bristol suppliers and ask for something the Electricians really needs including:

 - Wire stretching tools